SAP-archive/teched2019-cloud-cf-product-list/exercises/12_app_logs/README.md

 The pom.xml has the required dependencies declared, configuration (logback.xml) and implementation (ConfigLogging) is available.

 * Open Eclipse and go to the class  `Controller.java` in my-product-list application"
-  - There us a `Logger` object inside the class:
+  - a `Logger` object is declared inside the class:
 ```java
 private static final Logger logger = LoggerFactory.getLogger(Controller.class);
 ```